theupdateframework/pep-maximum-security-model/README.rst

 __ https://docs.python.org/2/distutils/index.html#distutils-index

-[VD: May Distutils be modified?]

-Distutil MUST be modified to sign metadada in order to successfully upload distribution to PyPI.
+Distutils MAY be modified to sign metadada and to upload signed distributions to PyPI.
+Distutils comes packaged with CPython and is the most widely-used tool for uploading distributions to PyPI.

 Automated Signing Solution
 --------------------------

-A default PyPI-mediated key management and package signing solution that is transparent and does not require a key escrow (sharing or moving encrypted private keys.)
-Additionally, a developer may also circumvent sharing of encrypted private keys between multiple machines.
+A default PyPI-mediated key management and package signing solution that is transparent to developers and does not require a key escrow (sharing encrypted private keys with PyPI) is RECOMMENDED for the signing tools.
+Additionally, the signing tools SHOULD also circumvent the sharing of encrypted private keys between the multiple machines of each developer.

-The following briefly outlines one possible approach:
+The following outlines the automated signing solution that a developer MAY follow to upload a distribution to PyPI:

 1. Register project.
 2. Enter secondary password.
 3. Add new identity to user account from machine 2 (after a password prompt).
 4. Upload project.

-Under the hood (the user is not aware or needs to care that packages are automatically signed):
+Under the hood (the developer is not aware or needs to care that packages are automatically signed):

-The "create an identity with only a password" action generates an encrypted private key file and uploads the ed25519 public key to PyPI.
+The "create an identity with only a password" action generates an encrypted private key file that uploads the ed25519 public key to PyPI.
 An existing identity (its public key is contained in project metadata or on PyPI) signs (this is done transparently) for new identities.
-By default, project metadata has a signature threshold of 1.
-Other verified identities may create new releases and satisfy the threshold.
+By default, project metadata has a signature threshold of 1 and other verified identities may create new releases to satisfy the threshold.

-However, the current TUF signing tools are flexible;  a single project key may also be shared between machines if manual key management is preferred (e.g., ssh-copy-id).
+However, the signing tools should be flexible; a single project key may also be shared between multiple machines if manual key management is preferred (e.g., ssh-copy-id).

-TUF's `repository`__ and `developer`__ tools:
+The current TUF `repository`__ and `developer`__ tools are available for
+review:

 __ https://github.com/theupdateframework/tuf/blob/develop/tuf/README.md
 __ https://github.com/theupdateframework/tuf/blob/develop/tuf/README-developer-tools.md

+The two signing tools above currently support all of the recommendations previously mentioned except for the automated signing solution, which must be added to Distutils, Twine, and other third-party signing tools.
+The automated signing solution simply calls available repository tool functions to sign metadata and generate the cryptographic key files.

 Producing Consistent Snapshots
 ------------------------------